peterdv/pyreststore/README.rst

 You should carefully consider which support level You need, adopting this code implies that You will maintain the code yourself !
-We have a single enterprise deployment of a slightly adapted version of pyrestore, but we do not have ressources to support pyrestore in general.
+We have a single enterprise deployment of a slightly adapted version of pyreststore, but we do not have ressources to support pyreststore in general.

 If You decide to go ahead, please read the ``LICENSE`` file, it should be wide enough to fit most purposes.